 UTSA needs to consider the relatively high likelihood of successive waves of infections associated with fewer restrictions on interactions.
-With the high likelihood of a rebound, UTSA must prepare for a return to more restrictive mitigation measures and physical distancing-perhaps for several waves over time.
+With the high likelihood of these waves over time, UTSA must prepare for a return to more restrictive mitigation measures and physical distancing.